michaeltroya/supa-next-starter/README.md

 - `pnpm lint` — Runs ESLint for all files in the `src` directory.
 - `pnpm format-check` — Runs Prettier and checks if any files have formatting issues.
 - `pnpm format` — Runs Prettier and formats files.
-- `pnpm test` — Runs all the jest tests in the project.
+- `pnpm test` — Runs all the vitest tests in the project.
-- `pnpm test:ci` — Runs all the jest tests in the project, Jest will assume it is running in a CI environment.
+- `pnpm test:ci` — Runs all the vitest tests in the project, Vitest will assume it is running in a CI environment.
+- `pnpm test:ui` — Runs Vitest with the UI interface.
 - `pnpm analyze` — Builds the project and opens the bundle analyzer.

 ### Paths